-Late last year, the mugshots of budtenders from Sweet Leaf’s Denver dispensaries graced cannabis and mainstream news as its 26 Colorad0-based dispensaries experienced a crackdown.
-Once lauded as one Colorado’s most successful dispensary chains, Sweet Leaf’s operations were promptly cracked down upon when budtenders were found being heavy-handed and selling more than legal purchase limits for the state.
+Late last year, the mugshots of budtenders from Sweet Leaf’s Denver dispensaries graced cannabis and mainstream news as its 26 Colorado-based dispensaries experienced a crackdown.
+Once lauded as one Colorado’s most successful dispensary chains, Sweet Leaf’s operations were promptly cracked down upon when they were found to be looping in order to illegally profit from the legal industry.

 Sweet Leaf’s story should act as a warning for current and emergent dispensaries.
 It’s demonstrative of a significant gap that exists between the professional and sophisticated image that the cannabis industry strives to promote and how some companies are abusing the privilege of legal cannabis sales.
-The budtenders of Sweet Leaf could have done better to promote compliance within the industry, and the management and ownership failed to embrace their responsibility to uphold professionalism in legal cannabis.
+The budtenders of Sweet Leaf could have done better to promote compliance within the industry, and the management and ownership failed to embrace their responsibility and just last month the owners were subsequently found guilty.